agb32/cosmadoc/docs/source/gpu.md

 ## MI300X

 The MI300X node has 8x GPUs, and is available for direct ssh from a login node (ga007).
 It will eventually be put into a slurm queue.

+The AMD ROCm software stack is installed.

+Any codes currently using CUDA will need to be HIP-ified by running the hipify script provided as part of ROCm.
+Fine tuning may be necessary to optimise performance.

+There will be a DiRAC hackathon in April 2025 focussed on AMD GPUs, which will be very relevant to any users of this system.